 Mifepristone REMS Program

-Mifeprex is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the mifepristone REMS Program, because of the risks of serious complications.
-Notable requirements of the mifepristone REMS Program include the following:
+Mifeprex is available only through a restricted program under a REMS called the Mifepristone REMS Program, because of the risks of serious complications.
+Notable requirements of the Mifepristone REMS Program include the following:

 - Prescribers must be certified with the program by completing the Prescriber Agreement Form.